 Color has a way of affecting us like nothing else because of its innate nature—we don’t have to learn how to react to different colors.
 And with that, color has a deep effect on buying products and productivity, as it evokes emotion, inspires reactions, and changes modes of thinking.

 It’s fair to assume that only designers are well familiar with the various and vast terms used to define and differentiate colors.
 We spend ample time toying with (and sometimes agonizing over) what palettes work to capture the essence of a brand.
 But what are those pieces we are adjusting and testing to achieve the desired effect?
-Here is a breakdown of some of those concepts:
+Here is a breakdown of some of those concepts used in color marketing:

 Hue is the most simple yet significant scale for color.
 It essentially is a color.
 It’s what makes red red, blue blue, and yellow yellow.